The Evolution of Assistive Technology for the Deaf and HoH

 From boosting confidence, productivity, and collaboration at work to creating an inclusive environment in the school classroom and even increasing safety and independence at home, assistive hearing technology is advancing and improving daily life for those with hearing impairments.

-Fortunately, technological advances are promising, here we’ll cover everything from:
+Fortunately, technological advances are promising, and here we’ll cover everything:

 Hearing Aids

-Today's hearing aids are small and discreet, including features such as Bluetooth connectivity, noise reduction, and directional microphones.
-There are also hearing aids that can be controlled through a mobile app, allowing users to adjust the settings based on their environment and preferences.
+Today's hearing aids are small and discreet, and they include features such as Bluetooth connectivity, noise reduction, and directional microphones.
+Some can also be controlled through a mobile app, allowing users to adjust the settings based on their environment and preferences.
+The latest advancements include the use of Artificial intelligence (AI) to analyze audio and help the user adapt settings according to their environment and preferences.
+AI can also be used to analyze data and reduce background noise.
+Some models have added the ability to mask tinnitus symptoms through the use of white noise or other sounds.

 Caption Call Telephones

-Caption Call telephones allow users to read captions of the conversation in real-time and can be used with or without hearing aids.
+Caption Call telephones allow users to read captions of the conversation in real time and can be used with or without hearing aids.
+The Telecommunications Relay Services (TRS) Fund can make many captioning telephones available free of charge for deaf and hard of hearing users.
+Captioning telephones often require an internet connection or a landline.

 Technology such as STT, TTS, RTT, TTY